practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 - https://eklausmeier.goip.de/blog/2023/03-25-performance-comparison-c-vs-java-vs-javascript-vs-php-vs-python-vs-cobol-dart/

-- and also the **TIOBE Index** for popularity: https://www.tiobe.com/tiobe-index/
+- and also the **TIOBE Index** of popularity: https://www.tiobe.com/tiobe-index/

-To some extent they also have been a source of inspiration to test new languages, but not the only ones.
+To some extent these sites also have been a source of inspiration to test new languages, but not the only ones.

 <br/>